Pramipexole (Mirapex) Pharmacology

 Guide to Drug Food Interactions (Amazon Best Seller)

-On this episode, I discuss trospium pharmacology, adverse effects, and important drug interactions you should know.
+On this episode, I discuss prednisolone (Orapred, Pediapred) pharmacology, adverse effects, practice pearls, and drug interactions.

 Be sure to check out our free Top 200 study guide – a 31 page PDF that is yours for FREE!